-Natalie Jackson Dip.
+Natalie Jackson (MBACP) Dip.
 Therapeutic Counselling, BSc (hons) Psychology

 Sometimes we find ourselves feeling overwhelmed; life can be tough and can throw challenges our way.
 I recognise that during times like these it can all seem too much and we can struggle to find a way through our own difficulties.